Monday, May 31, 2010

 Click on the full-screen button (at the bottom right

-), to make the video nice and BIG!
+of the video), to make the video nice and BIG!

 In these storyboard panels, Bessie starts a series of actions that are going to escalate into a cute little comedy bit.
 The action starts out when Bessie and Portia are sitting next to each other on the bench.
 Bessie is so enthusiastic that she knocks Portia out of the way and start frantically putting together cosmetic kits.